Dissolution of the Holy Roman Empire: Austrian war effort and responses

-Although the forces of the French First Republic overran and occupied the Netherlands in 1792, the Holy Roman Empire was defending itself quite well until Prussia abandoned the war effort to focus its attention on its Polish territories (overseeing the Second and Third Partitions of Poland), taking the resources and military strength of northern Germany with it.
+Although the forces of the French First Republic overran and occupied the Austrian Netherlands in 1792, the Holy Roman Empire defended itself quite well until Prussia abandoned the war effort to focus its attention on its Polish territories (overseeing the Second and Third Partitions of Poland), taking its resources and powerful army with it.
 Despite the empire's mounting difficulties in the face of the wars with France, there was no large-scale popular unrest within its borders.
 Instead, the explanation for the end of the Holy Roman Empire lies in the realm of high politics.
 The empire's defeat in the Revolutionary Wars was the most decisive step in the gradual undermining of the empire.
 The conflict between France and the Holy Roman Empire had begun with the French declaring war on the newly crowned Emperor Francis II of the Habsburg dynasty only in his capacity as the King of Hungary.
-The fact that much of the wider empire (including influential figures such as the King of Prussia and the Archbishop-Elector of Mainz), however unwilling, joined the conflict on the side of the Habsburgs proves that imperial ideals were still alive by the late 18th century.
+The fact that much of the wider empire (including influential figures such as the King of Prussia and the Archbishop-Elector of Mainz), however unwilling, joined the conflict on the side of the Habsburgs in a formal Reichskrieg proves that imperial ideals were still alive in the late 18th century.